Skip to main content

 6 mentions Positive Neutral Negative

-Overall, the game's replayability is severely criticized, with many reviewers noting a lack of incentive to revisit levels due to their linear design and repetitive gameplay.
-While the cooperative mode and unlockables offer some potential for replay value, the general consensus is that the game is not worth its price, especially for single-player experiences, and is better suited for multiplayer.
+Overall, the game's replayability is severely criticized, with many reviewers noting that the linear level design and lack of engaging mechanics lead to a monotonous experience that offers little incentive to revisit.
+While the cooperative mode and unlockables provide some replay value, the general consensus is that the game is not worth its price, especially for single-player experiences.

 • “The first campaign alone should last you two or three hours, and there's three campaigns in total here (not counting the escape map, which is pretty replayable it seems).”